-These mitigation measures will be incorporated into the 2020 Draft Tax Supported Operating Budget.
-As noted above, there are many unknowns at this time.
-It is expected there will be further Provincial announcements during 2020 that could significantly impact the 2021 Draft Tax Supported Operating Budget.
-As a result, staff recommend that, if not required in 2020, the balance of unused mitigation measures be placed in the Contingency Reserve to offset future impacts.
+These mitigation measures will be incorporated into the 2021 Draft Tax Supported Operating Budget.
+As noted above, there are many unknowns at this time, including our ability to deal with COVID uncertainty and potential future Provincial announcements that could significantly impact the 2021 and future Tax Supported Operating Budgets.
+As a result, staff recommend that, if not required in 2021, the balance of unused mitigation measures be placed in the Contingency Reserve to offset future impacts.